michaelbolanos/SecCheck/README.md

 - Add some buttons with additional modules
 - More security checking
 - Why is Bitdefender complaining? (this could be useful)
+- Better colors, people like a pretty GUI
+-